 From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

-Anyone who’s ever watched their parents drive away from campus for the first time will tell you that it can be exhilarating, heart-wrenching, and downright terrifying.
+At the same time, any college student who’s watched their parents drive away from campus for the first time will tell you that it can be exhilarating, heart-wrenching, and downright terrifying.

 Emotions aside, getting furniture and personal items moved to a dorm, or off-campus apartment can be an expensive and time-consuming hassle.